krishankantmehra/Note_Website/README.md

 # Notes Website
 ### **About**
-A responsive website to with login system to save notes on website.
+A responsive website with login system to save notes on website.
 This project maintains both frontend and backend for the website.
 It uses MySQL Database .